tsolovey/term-lab/README.md

 This is a single page application.
 The page displays a list of medical terms.
 When a user clicks on one of the terms, the popup window appears inside the current page.
 The popup window contains a list of links to external resources about a term.
 A user may click on these reference links to view information about a medical term in a new window.

+The demo app demonstrates two possible solutions for retrieving the list of external references:
+-	Solution 1: If the list of external resources is the same for all terms then it can be stored in application properties file.
+-	Solution 2: If the list of external resources is unique for each term then it should be stored in the application DB

 Technologies used:
   - Spring Boot with embedded Tomcat